 Mascarpone Cream Option 1: Using heavy cream (recommended)

 - Whisk the mascarpone cheese on medium speed for 30-60 seconds until creamy.
-Set aside
+Scrape the bowl and set aside

-- In a separate heat-proof bowl, add the egg yolks and sugar.
+- In a separate heat-proof bowl, add the egg yolks and ⅔ cup sugar.
 Boil 1-2" of water in a saucepan and reduce heat to the lowest setting.
 Place the bowl with egg yolks and sugar on top of the saucepan such that the water does not touch the bottom of the bowl.
-Whisk on medium-high speed for exactly 2 minutes, then remove from heat
+This is a double boiler.
+Whisk on medium-high speed for exactly 2 minutes, then remove from heat.
+The mixture will be light and fluffy.
+Do not overmix or overheat as it can become grainy*

 - Pour the egg yolk and sugar mixture onto the mascarpone cheese.
-Add salt and vanilla, then whisk on medium speed just until combined (do not overmix as the mixture can become grainy)
+Add salt and vanilla, then whisk on medium speed just until combined, scraping the bowl halfway (do not overmix as the mixture can become grainy)

-- In a separate bowl, whip the cold heavy cream until it reaches stiff peaks (do not overmix)
+- In a separate bowl, whip the cold heavy cream until it reaches medium stiff peaks (just starts to hold shape).
+Do not overmix

-- Add the whipped cream to the mascarpone mixture in 2-3 additions, folding gently with a rubber spatula and taking care not to knock out the air
+- Add the whipped cream to the mascarpone mixture in 2-3 additions, folding gently with a rubber spatula and taking care not to knock out the air.
+You will have a creamy, light mixture

 Mascarpone Cream Option 2: Using egg whites

 - Whisk the mascarpone cheese on medium speed for 30-60 seconds until creamy.
-Set aside
+Scrape the bowl and set aside

-- In a separate heat-proof bowl, add the egg yolks and half of the sugar.
+- In a separate heat-proof bowl, add the egg yolks and ⅓ cup sugar.
 Boil 1-2" of water in a saucepan and reduce heat to the lowest setting.
 Place the bowl with egg yolks and sugar on top of the saucepan such that the water does not touch the bottom of the bowl.
-Whisk on medium-high speed for exactly 2 minutes, then remove from heat
+This is a double boiler.
+Whisk on medium-high speed for exactly 2 minutes, then remove from heat.
+The mixture will be light and fluffy.
+Do not overmix or overheat as it can become grainy*

 - Pour the egg yolk and sugar mixture onto the mascarpone cheese.
-Add salt and vanilla, then whisk on medium speed just until combined (do not overmix as the mixture can become grainy)
+Add salt and vanilla, then whisk on medium speed just until combined, scraping the bowl halfway (do not overmix as the mixture can become grainy)

-- In a separate clean bowl, add the egg whites and remaining sugar.
-Place on the saucepan with boiling water again, and whisk on medium-high speed with a clean whisk until the mixture reaches 160F.
-Remove from heat and keep whisking until a glossy, stiff meringue forms
+- In a separate clean bowl, add the egg whites and remaining ⅓ cup sugar.
+Place on the saucepan with boiling water again, and whisk on medium-high speed with a clean whisk until the mixture reaches 160F (5-8 minutes).
+Remove from heat and keep whisking until a glossy, stiff meringue forms*

-- Add the meringue to the mascarpone mixture in 2-3 additions, folding gently with a rubber spatula and taking care not to knock out the air
+- Add the meringue to the mascarpone mixture in 2-3 additions, folding gently with a rubber spatula and taking care not to knock out the air.
+You will have an airy, light mixture

 Assembly and serving:

-- Pour the coffee into a wide bowl.
-Dip each ladyfinger quickly into the coffee (I do a quick dip on each side but you can do up to 1-2 seconds per side) and add a layer of soaked ladyfingers in the bottom of a 7x11" rectangular dish
+- Pour the coffee into a wide bowl, and make sure it is not hot.
+Dip each ladyfinger quickly into the coffee (I do a quick dip on each side)* and add a layer of soaked ladyfingers in the bottom of a 8x9.5" rectangular dish*

 - Spread on half of the mascarpone cream evenly